MinhPhuPNG/Final-Project/README.md

 Checkpoint 2:
 Functionality - Added doors + completed skeleton of map needed for daytime phase, placeholder npc's with needed flow/dialogue for story progression, cauldron interactions with potion recipes, and enemy avoidance mechanic.

-Future plans are to add actual models for different npc's and a 2D art/sprite for each, and overall gameplay flow/ui cleanup for places that are left clunky.
+Future plans are to add actual models for different npc's and a 2D art/sprite, overall gameplay flow/ui cleanup for places that are left clunky.
 If there's time I will implement an actual ending rather then simply cutting to an ending screen.

 Imported Assets:
 https://assetstore.unity.com/packages/essentials/starter-assets-firstperson-urp-196525